neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 Once you have these building blocks, it’s easy to then convert an ANN that is composed of these building blocks into their framework and implement it with spiking neurons.

-## Restricting to a Single Spike
+## Restricting to a single spike

-The last method we’ll look at today is making the network differentiable by limiting each neuron to only be able to fire a single spike.
+The last method we’ll look at in this section is making the network differentiable by limiting each neuron to only be able to fire a single spike.

 This might seem like a crazy limitation, but there’s actually a good reason to try this coming from [Simon Thorpe and colleagues](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=297cd07d12ad74c10fee794fa947f02d561158ab).